 Put simply, starting a side hustle can be a relatively easy and quick way to bring in extra income particularly when it seems unlikely that your pay rise request is going to be agreed to any time soon.

 Escape the Rat Race

-Maybe you aren’t looking for money to help pay for essentials, but to invest towards an ambitious end goal, such as paying off the mortgage earlier, retiring earlier or becoming a dollar millionaire by the age of 50.
+Maybe you aren’t looking for money to help pay for essentials, but to invest towards an ambitious end goal, such as paying off the mortgage earlier, retiring earlier, or becoming a dollar millionaire by the age of 50.

-Side Nation has a great little article about working out what they call your ‘Rat Race Freedom Number’ – which is the amount of money that you need to have if you want to step off the employee treadmill and into a life of security.
+Side Nation has a great little article about working out what they call your ‘Rat Race Freedom Number’ – which is the amount of money that you need to have if you want to step off the employee treadmill and into a life of the security.
 That may not be your end goal for starting a side hustle – but it’s interesting to see just how much you need to have invested in order to achieve this aim.

 Start a Business

 Starting a business as a side hustle first of all means that you can start up without risking your regular income.
 This gives you the opportunity to test out aspects of the business.
 It also means that – as you won’t be relying on it to bring in income from day one – you are more likely to make the right decisions when it comes to growing your business.

 You might be less likely to say ‘Yes’ to that client you just know is going to be difficult, or who doesn’t ‘fit’ with your ideal customer profile than you would be if you HAD to be bringing in money from your new venture from day one.
 Conversely, you may be willing to take a chance on a new client or idea that you’re fired up about but aren’t sure of its earning potential yet.

 YouTube makeup tutorial sensation, Michelle Phan, started out her channel as a side hustle while she was in college – she’s now worth $84 million as a direct result!

 Find Your Passion